School Severe Weather and Natural Disaster Response

 Raptor Alert is a silent panic alert system that works on the devices your schools use every day.

-A core component of any emergency response is making sure everyone is accounted for.
-Empowering teachers and staff to account for themselves as well as everyone else on campus—including students, visitors, guardians, and contractors—immediately after an alert goes out and they occupy their assigned safety zone is critical.
+A core component of any emergency response is ensuring everyone is accounted for.
+Empowering teachers and staff to account for themselves and everyone else on campus—including students, visitors, guardians, and contractors—immediately after an alert goes out and they occupy their assigned safety zone is critical.

 Follow Your Emergency Operations Plan